Interested in becoming a volunteer Relationship Counsellor for Marriage Care?

 Counselling training can also be emotionally intense and can bring to the surface issues and past life experiences – it requires vulnerability and courage not just intellectual effort.
 This is why we also recommend that trainees be in personal therapy for at least some of the duration of the course.

-To apply directly for the CRC counsellor role without joining the marriage preparation pathway please click on the button below and fill in the application form
+To apply for the CRC Counsellor role please click on the button below and fill in the application form

 Apply Now